-To become a Michigan notary you must meet all of the requirements listed below:
+To become a Michigan notary public, a person must meet all of the requirements listed below:

 - Be 18 years old or older

-- Be a resident of the state of Michigan or maintains a principal place of business in Michigan
+- Be a resident of the state of Michigan or maintain a principal place of business in Michigan

 - Be a U.S. citizen or possess proof of legal presence

 - Be free of any felony convictions within the past 10 years

 - Not have been convicted of two or more misdemeanor offenses or three or more misdemeanor offenses involving a violation of the Michigan Notary Public Act within a five-year period